How do I dispose of Easicult?

 I have a box of Easicult which is past its expiry date.
 Can the tests still be used?

 The Easicult tests have an expiry date printed on the side of each box.
-The expiry date has been determined based on real-time stability data.
-Easicult should be used within this date to ensure the results are reliable.
+The expiry date has been determined based on real-time stability data and the product should not be used after its expiration date.